Neptune Blog

 GPU kernel stats

 This page shows performance statistics and the originating operation for each GPU accelerated kernel.
+This chart is useful to identify performance bottlenecks and optimize kernel execution efficiency.

 Below the Kernel Stats is a table that shows among other things, the kernels, and time spent on various operations.